2026 WAFES Conference

 Table 2

-Click here to view a list of BGUs that the below caps apply to and their distance from Perth CBD.
+Click here to view a list of BGUs that the below caps apply to and their distance from Crown Perth.

 Maximum motor vehicle allowance